 Not all "free" iPhone PDF scanners mean the same thing.
 Here is how the main options handle the free tier as of 2026:

 Yes — ScanLens is free to download from the App Store and you can start scanning immediately.
+Scanning, basic PDF export, and on-device OCR work without paying or creating an account.
+Free-tier exports carry a small ScanLens watermark; Premium removes it and unlocks the PDF tools.
 The full plan lineup, including a 7-day trial, lives on the pricing page.

 No. No banners, no interstitials, no "watch an ad to continue" prompts.
 The app stays out of your way.